elastic/elasticsearch-specification/docs/modeling-guide.md

 Variants is a special syntax that can be used by language generators to understand which type they will need to build based on the variant configuration.

+If the list of variants is not exhaustive (e.g. for types where new variants can be added by Elasticsearch plugins), you can add the `@non_exhaustive` js doc tag to indicate that additional variants can exist and should be accepted.

 There are three type of variants:

 #### Internal